National Alien Abduction Day (March 20)

 Related Recipes for the Holiday

-- Galaxy Popcorn – Drizzle melted colored chocolate over popcorn to create a cosmic swirl effect.
+- Galaxy Popcorn – Drizzle melted white chocolate over popcorn and swirl in a few drops of food coloring before it sets for a simple “nebula” effect.

 Links to Resources